transdigiware/blockchain/howto/ibp-console-organizations.md

 Replace `<certificate.pem>` with the name of the certificate PEM file that you downloaded.

+#### Node OUs
+{: #ibp-console-organizations-nodeous}

+Recall that when you register a user with the CA, you have the option to select a user **Type** of `client`, `peer`, `orderer`, or `admin`, that is used to confer a "role" onto the identity.
+Roles are referred to as **Organizational Units (OU)** inside a certificate.
+The `admin` and `orderer` types were added to the {{site.data.keyword.blockchainfull_notm}} when it was upgraded to include Fabric v1.4.3 that contains support for **Node organizational units (Node OUs)** in MSPs and channels.
+This new capability means that when the MSP admin identity is **enrolled** during MSP creation, the generated signed certificate includes the `admin` type as an OU inside the certificate.
+This feature eliminates the need to include the signed certificate of the admin identity in the `admincerts` folder of the MSP and streamlines MSP.
+You can learn more about the benefits of `Node OUs` in the Fabric documentation on the [Membership Service Provider](https://hyperledger-fabric.readthedocs.io/en/release-1.4/membership/membership.html#node-ou-roles-and-msps){: external}.

+Because this Fabric capability was not yet available when the {{site.data.keyword.blockchainfull_notm}} Platform service was initially offered, all MSP admin identities enrolled before this capability was added to the platform do not contain the `admin` OU in their signing certificate.
+Instead, when the MSP was created, the signed cert for the MSP admin was placed in the `admincerts` folder.
+The platform supports both patterns, but if `Node OUs` are not enabled for the MSP organization, additional steps are required after the certificate renewal to update the MSP and any channels that the organization is part of.
+The detailed steps are included later in this section.

+To determine if your MSP organization is enabled for `Node OUs`, open the MSP in the **Organizations** tab and examine the `Node OUs` setting.

 #### Updating the organization MSP definition
 {: #ibp-console-organizations-new-admins-steps}

-If the organization MSP was not created with **NodeOUs** enabled, then you also need to update the associated organization MSP definition with the new public admin certificate.
-When **NodeOUs** are enabled, the admin role is inserted directly into the certificate itself and the MSP does not need to be updated.
-To find out whether the MSP definition was created with **NodeOUs** enabled, open the MSP definition in the Organizations tab and examine the setting of the **NodeOUs** field.
-When the **NodeOUs** configuration is not enabled, you need to perform the following additional steps:
+If the organization MSP was not created with [Node OUs](#ibp-console-organizations-nodeous) enabled, then you also need to update the associated organization MSP definition with the new public admin certificate.
+When `Node OUs` are enabled, the admin role is inserted directly into the certificate itself and the MSP does not need to be updated.
+When the `Node OUs` configuration is not enabled, you need to perform the following additional steps:

 1. Open the **Nodes** tab in your console.
 2. Find the node that requires the admin certificate update.
 The MSP name is listed on the tile.
 Make a note of the MSP name.